your mindful life

 Jan 1, 2019

-Then there was (and still is) the rumination: the persistent voice yammering, yelping, yapping.
-Until it got to the point where I had to ask: who the hell are you talking to, anyhow?
-Thankfully, mindfulness offered some respite.
-Science helped too, with evidence for mindfulness as a potentially consoling reality.
-For instance, the voice in your head?
-Science says that reality has been around as a default mode for millions of years.
-That it’s not just me (or you).
-That it’s something to do with the evolution of the brain.
-Just getting to know that is a good place to start your mindful life.
-Science also helped dispel the myth that mindfulness is a religious thing, or about emptying the mind of thoughts, or chilling out.
-It’s possibly more mundane than that.
-It’s actually just common sense: although common sense is - as a wit once put it - not so common.
-Thankfully, mindfulness is good at elucidating, or riffing upon, common sense themes.
-For instance, it turns out the voice in your head is nothing more than a self-referential reiteration of ‘I’, ‘me’, ‘mine’.
-Just stopping to pause and reflect upon that gives you a feeling of common sense ness.
-It also helps you realise that you can tame the impetuous little saboteur that is your puppy dog mind, although you’ll fail time and time again to do so.
-But instead of getting desperate or frustrated about that mindfulness will teach you how to cultivate curiosity about your perceived sense of failure.
-It will encourage you to begin again and practice something called acceptance.
+Thankfully though mindfulness is good at elucidating - or riffing upon - common sense themes.
+For instance, turns out the voice in your head is a self-referential iteration of ‘I’, ‘me’, ‘mine’ (there's a feeling of common sense ness to that theme).
+Mindfulness also helps you realise you can tame the impetuous saboteur that is your puppy dog mind: although you’ll fail time and time again to do so.
+However, instead of getting desperate or frustrated about it, mindfulness will help you cultivate curiosity about such a perceived sense of failure.
+It will also encourage you to begin again and practice something called 'acceptance'.
 It’s not particularly easy to do this.
-It’s simple, for sure, but it’s precisely its simplicity that makes it hard: accepting, with curiosity and the motivation to begin again, the liquidity of your conscious awareness.
-It’s what makes for a mindful life.
+It’s simple, for sure, but it’s precisely its simplicity that makes it so hard: accepting, with curiosity and the motivation to begin again, the liquidity of your conscious awareness.
+But it is what makes for a mindful life.
 It’s also slightly Jedi-like.
 Which appeals to the hero in me.
-Never forget that, my friend, you are a hero.